Adapting the Number of Particles in Sequential Monte Carlo Methods through an Online Scheme for Convergence Assessment: Introduction

 The selection of the number of particles, however, is often a delicate subject because, (1) the performance of the filter (the quality of the approximation) cannot usually be described in advance as a function of the number of particles, and (2) the mismatch between the approximation provided by the filter and the unknown posterior distribution is obviously also unknown.
 Therefore, although there is a clear trade-off between performance and computational cost, this relation is not straightforward; e.g., increasing the number of particles over a certain value may not significantly improve the quality of the approximation while decreasing the number of particles below some other value can dramatically affect the performance of the filter.

 Few papers in the wide literature have addressed the problem of online assessment of the filter convergence for the purpose of adapting the number of particles.
-In \cite{fox2003adapting}, the number of particles is selected so that the bound on the approximation error does not exceed a threshold with certain probability.
+In \cite{fox2003adapting}, the number of particles is selected so that a bound on the approximation error does not exceed a threshold with certain probability.
 The latter error is defined as the Kullback-Leibler divergence (KLD) between the approximate filter distribution and a grid-discretized version of the true one (which is itself a potentially-costly approximation with an unknown error).
 In \cite{soto2005self}, an adaptation of the number of particles is proposed, based on the KLD approach of \cite{fox2003adapting} and an estimate of the variance of the estimators computed via the particle filter, along with an improvement of the proposal distributions.
 In \cite{straka2006particle}, the adaptation of the number of particles is based on the effective sample size.
-To our best knowledge, all existing methods are heuristic: they do not enjoy any theoretical guarantees (in the assessment of the approximation errors made by the particle filter) and the allocation of particles, therefore, cannot be ensured to be optimal according to any probabilistic criterion.
+These methods are heuristic: they do not enjoy any theoretical guarantees (in the assessment of the approximation errors made by the particle filter) and the allocation of particles, therefore, cannot be ensured to be optimal according to any probabilistic criterion.
+Some techniques based on more solid theoretical ground have been proposed, within the applied probability community, during the last few years.
+We discuss them below.

+Two types of unbiased estimators of the variance in the approximation of integrals using a class of particle filters were analyzed in \cite{Lee15} using the Feynman-Kac framework of \cite{DelMoral04}.
+As an application of these results, it was suggested to use these estimators to select the number of particles in the filter.
+In particular, the scheme proposed in \cite{Lee15} is a batch procedure in which a particle filter is run several times over the whole data sequence, with increasing number of particles, until the variance of the integral of interest is found to fall below a prescribed threshold.
+This approach cannot be used for online assessment, which is the goal of the present paper.
+Another batch method (thus, also not applicable for online assessment) for particle allocation has been recently proposed in \cite{Bhadra16}, where an ad hoc autoregressive model is fitted to estimate the variance of the estimators produced by the particle filter.

+Papers on so-called \textit{alive} particle filters can also be found in the literature \cite{LeGland05,Jasra13,DelMoral15alive}.
+These articles focus on models where the likelihood function can take zero value for some regions of the state space, in such a way that there is the risk that a collection of zero-weight particles are generated if a standard algorithm is employed.
+To avoid this limitation, alive particle filters are based on sampling schemes where new particles are generated until a prescribed number of them, $M$, attain non-zero weights.
+The computational cost of the algorithm per time step is, therefore, random.
+Moreover, the number $M$ is chosen a priori and there is no assessment of whether $M$ allows for reaching adequate accuracy of the estimators (the methodology proposed in the present manuscript can be directly applied to alive particle filters in order to adapt $M$).